jbms/sphinx-immaterial/docs/mermaid_diagrams.rst

 ================

 .. note::
-    Use of this feature has no affect or affiliation with sphinx's graphviz implementation.
+    Use of this feature has no affect or affiliation with sphinx's :py:mod:`graphviz <sphinx.ext.graphviz>` implementation.

 The mkdocs-material theme is equipped to make use of diagrams generated (during page load time) with `mermaid.js`_.
 Although, its implementation relies on a markdown extension that does not get